 No USB or SD card support

 For the person (or family) who loves to take photos, a digital photo frame with fantastic storage is non-negotiable.
-The Aura Carver Luxe HD Smart Digital Picture Frame is the top pick for this category first and foremost because it comes with free unlimited cloud storage, so you can store all of your photos in one place and display them on your digital frame with ease.
+The Aura Carver Luxe HD Smart Digital Picture Frame is the top pick for this category first and foremost because it comes with free unlimited cloud storage, that allow you to store all of your photos in one place and display them on your digital frame with ease, so you can hang on to more of those precious holiday photos.
 On top of that, the frame allows you to create a private sharing network between friends and family members through the app by adding your frame and selecting the plus sign on the frame’s upload page, so you can each share photos and stay connected through your memories.

 Another unique feature is the automatic, light-sensitive timer, which can gauge how dark a room is to determine when it can turn itself off at night.
 With its photo-sharing abilities, this digital frame is smart and user-friendly, however, it doesn’t have a touchscreen, which might be preferred for the smart device.